Tangyuan: Japan

 Japanese daifuku-mochi are similar to tangyuan.
-They were initially introduced from Southeast Asia during the Heian period,.
-This traditional Japanese dessert is mochi (glutinous rice) stuffed with sweet filling like anko, which is a sweetened red bean paste made from azuki beans.
-While daifuku-mochi are similar to tangyuan, the preparation process is different.
-A process called wet milling is used to achieve a chewy texture that is less soft than their Chinese counterpart.
+They were initially introduced from Southeast Asia during the Heian period.
+This traditional Japanese dessert consists of glutinous rice stuffed with sweet fillings like anko, a sweetened red bean paste made from azuki beans.
+While daifuku-mochi are similar to tangyuan, the preparation process is different; wet milling is used to achieve a chewy texture that makes mochi less soft than their Chinese counterpart.